VibsWorld/POCs/Databases/MartenPlayground/Readme.md

 session.store(user);
 await session.SaveCHangesAsync();
 ```
-Marten uses PostgreSQL's `INSERT ...
-ON CONFLICT DO UPDATE` under the hood to perform upsert i.e if you provide user**.**Id then its an `Update` else an `Insert`.
+`Marten` uses PostgreSQL's `INSERT ...
+ON CONFLICT DO UPDATE` under the hood to perform upsert i.e if you provide `user.Id` then its an `Update` else an `Insert`.
+There is a separate `Insert` method which ensures that operation is succcessful only if a new row is created.

-We use a session (`LightweightSession`) to interact with the database. *This pattern is similar to an EF Core DbContext or a NHibernate session*.
-The session is a unit of work; we save changes at the end (which wraps everything in a DB transaction).Calling `Store`(user) tells Marten to stage that document for saving. `SaveChangesAsync()` actually **commits** it to PostgreSQL.
+We mostly use a session [LightweightSession](https://Readme.md#architecture-overview) to interact with the database. *This pattern is similar to an EF Core DbContext or a NHibernate session*.
+The session is a unit of work; we save changes at the end (which wraps everything in a DB transaction).
+Calling `Store` (user) tells Marten to stage that document for saving. `SaveChangesAsync()` actually **commits** it to PostgreSQL.

 **Example 2** *(More Advanced that involves to and fro operation)*
 ```csharp